 Apprenticeship

 An apprenticeship is a work-study program that combines academic study with on-the-job training, allowing students to earn a degree while working for a company.
-Popular with both young people and employers, apprenticeships have become a winning combination for earning a degree up to the master’s level.
+Popular with both young people and employers, the apprenticeship has become a winning combination for earning a degree up to the master’s level.
 It is also a way to quickly enter the workforce through a first skilled job.

 Throughout the year, the apprentice alternates between periods of study at the university and periods of work at the company, according to a schedule established at the outset by the training center and the company.
 The apprentice is paid based on their age and year of study and is eligible for various forms of financial assistance.